neburtron/Lord-Game/Plans_and_files.md

 #### Later down the road

+I did a lot of things wrong and I feel like going through and just starting fresh after the next update.
+I might not, but there's an endless pile of work I need to do for this thing and I want to do the things that I do right and stuff like the workflows and making sure that git ignore is working as intended and a whold bunch of other stuff I think is pretty important.

 The three main things I haven't really started work on yet are the memory system, the simulation, and the prompt generator.

 The memory system works as you would intuit, the LLM gathers relevant info + that info is retrieved.
 Beyond that it's up in the air.